 A note on salt: I almost exclusively use Diamond Crystal Kosher Salt because it's the best all-purpose salt for cooking and baking.
 If you're not using kosher salt, consult this handy guide for a conversion chart!
 When in doubt, if you're using table salt just reduce the amount by half for baked goods.
 When cooking, I prefer to under-salt because you can always add more!
 If you've over-salted, adding a little bit of acid (like lemon juice) can help.

-Store in the fridge for up to 3 days!
+These cupcakes will last in the fridge for up to 3 days.
+However, they taste best when served at room temperature!
+I like to let them sit at room temperature for about an hour before serving.
 I recommend storing without the sugared cranberries/rosemary and adding just before serving.

 Yes!
 These cupcakes are perfect for using up cranberry sauce that you might have leftover from the winter holidays!